WyriHaximus/blog.wyrihaximus.net/source/_posts/2021-12-14-async-and-await-at-the-edge-with-reactphp.markdown

 ## Request Handler

-If you decide not to run your entire application in a fiber the next best to also use them are anything that reacts to something external like request handlers.
+If you decide not to run your entire application in a fiber the next best way to use them are with anything that reacts to something external like request handlers.

 ```php